National Holiday Proclamation

 We believe that the March Forth Racial Healing and Reconciliation Holiday will cause a ripple effect that will help America achieve racial reconciliation in our lifetime, in the name of our Lord and Savior Jesus Christ!

-We are deeply grateful for the freedom to exercise our Christian faith in our country and we are committed to the racial healing process that will make America even greater!
+We are deeply grateful for the freedom to exercise our Christian faith in our country and we are committed to the racial healing process that will make America unified beyond belief!

 May God bless America to shine His light in our world with desperate need for hope and redemption.

 "Now unto Him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us, Unto him be glory in the church by Christ Jesus throughout all ages, world without end.
 Amen.” – The Apostle Paul, found in Ephesians 3:20-21 (KJV)